 Flying Days and Bookings for Groups, Districts and Regions

-Suitable programs are offered for Joey Scouts, Cub Scouts, Venturer Scouts and Rovers.
-While most events are held on Saturday or Sunday morning at Moorabbin Airport, recently afternoon events have been very popular.
+Programs are offered for Joey Scouts, Cub Scouts, Venturer Scouts and Rovers.
+While most events are held on Saturday or Sunday morning at Moorabbin Airport, afternoon events have been very popular.
 Activities generally start with a discussion, presentation and workshop with slides illustrating airfield safety, identification of the principal parts of an aircraft, theory of flight, control surfaces and aircraft recognition.
 The day concludes with all participants and leaders being given the opportunity to enjoy a short joy flight.

 Section Specific Program Options

 In Our Program there are no specific Air Activities badges rather our activities can form part of either a youth member's Growth & Development or STEM & Innovation Special Interest Area.
 The Award Scheme Days for individual Cubs and Scouts (see link to the left).

 In addition to the general Flying Day there are some section specific options: